fredmorcos/transactions-engine/README.md

 Large deposits which would overflow an account balance print an error and are silently ignored.

+## State structs

+Some of the code makes use of the type system to ensure some properties, especially where a state machine of sorts is involved.

+One rather simple example is differentiating between locked and unlocked accounts.
+Instead of adding a boolean field (e.g. `locked`) to the `Account` struct, a trait (e.g. `AccountState`) is instead defined and zero-sized structs are used to represent the different states of an account: `AccountLocked` and `AccountUnlocked`.
+The `Account` type is then parameterized with a `State` generic:  `Account<State: AccountState>`.
+Accounts are unlocked by default.
+Since accounts can only be locked but not unlocked, `Account<Unlocked>` implements a `lock(self) -> Account<Locked>` method while `Account<Locked>` does not implement an `unlock(self) -> Account<Unlocked>` method.

+Another part where this pattern is used is deposits.
+Deposits can be in a normal state (i.e. `DepositReleased`), a held state or a reversed state.
+Deposits in a normal state can only be held but not released nor reversed and deposits in a held state can either be released or reversed, but not held.
+Hence, `Deposit<Released>` implements a `hold(self) -> Deposit<Held>` method and `Deposit<Held>` implements both a `release(self) -> Deposit<Released>` method and a `reverse(self) -> Deposit<Reversed>` method.

+Note that the state transition methods take ownership of (i.e. consume) the object, that is to ensure that the source object is removed from its container and no longer exits after the transition.

+This use of the type system is also useful to ensure that certain objects cannot be misused or placed in containers where they must not be.

 ## Assumptions

 ### Non-deposit operations on non-existing Accounts